 You can have your trust make staggered distributions of trust assets, which means the beneficiaries receive them over time based on rules that you set.
 For example, the grantor may choose to distribute trust funds on a timed basis, like monthly, or only after certain triggering events, such as when the beneficiary turns 18 or gets married.

-If you decide to distribute trust funds this way, then take extra consideration when picking a trustee since they’ll be making decisions.
+If you decide to distribute trust funds this way, then take extra consideration when picking a trustee since they’ll be making decisions and discretionary distributions.